 The wood burns cool and imparts a delicate flavor to meats when used properly, making it choice for poultry or pork.

 Try smoking with pecan with this bacon recipe.

-This wood is often used as a mixing wood because of its tendency to impart strong, bitter flavors to meat.
-Because it has such a strong flavor, it’s ideal for red meats or game meats.
+Walnut is often used as a mixing wood for smoking because of its tendency to impart strong, bitter flavors to meat.
+Because it has such a strong flavor, it's ideal for red meats or game meats.

 Try using walnut in this recipe for smoked venison.

-This one is in a category of its own.
+This wood for smoking is in a category of its own.
 It can be harsh and bitter if used incorrectly, but strong and have an earthy flavor if used correctly.